Dr. Antonio Da Silva High School and Junior College of Commerce: Academic life

-Culture

 The school is a cosmopolitan school.
 The Christmas concert is a three-day event.
 A sports meet and a farewell party for new graduates are also held annually.
 Inter-house competitions are held in elocution, drama, song, etc.

-Student Council

-The student council holds periodic meetings to discuss relevant topics.
-The Student Council is headed by a School Marshall who is elected annually from Class 10, and a School Vice-Marshall who is elected annually from Class 9.
-They abandon their respective houses when they take office.

-Other officers

-A team of prefects is selected from each house.
-Other offices include class and division monitor and vice-monitor, cupboard monitor and the Treasury Monitor of the respective class and divisions.
-They are the important link between the students of the school and the management of the school.

 School activities

 Extracurricular activities include student-led clubs on campus, including the Nature Club, Interact Club, Science Club, Scouts and Guides, and Scottish Junior Rifle Club.
 Inter-house debates, elocution, PowerPoint presentation competitions, essay writing competitions, dramatics and sporting competitions engage older students.
 Sports activities at the high school include football, cricket, basketball, swimming, throwball and roller skating.

 Sports

 Sports are compulsory.
 The school has over approximately 7 acre of playing fields, the largest of which are Football Ground Field (FGF) and the Main Field.
 Cricket, hockey, athletics, boxing and association football are played seasonally.
 Tennis, table tennis, badminton, squash and gymnastics tournaments are held.
 Sport is dominated by football, cricket, basketball, hockey, volleyball and handball during the spring term and by football, athletics and boxing in the autumn term.
 Inter-house matches are played in cricket, hockey and football.

 Sports facilities include a multi-purpose hall with a gymnasium and other indoor sports.
 Artificial turf cricket pitches, outdoor basketball courts, four badminton courts, two Tennis courts, four squash courts, and a ground that can be converted into a 400-metre athletics tracks.
 The school has a large sports field at the rear, and a separate playground for the students of junior school.

 The school has a long tradition of winning major matches and tournaments in football, cricket, volleyball, handball, badminton and several other sports.
 The school lost the final to NSS Hill Spring Boys Under 17 Subroto Cup Football Tournaments in 2011 it has lost the Final match of the Tournaments by 0–10.